sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ![Helmet rental fee checkbox](./helmetFeeCheckbox.png)

-### Update the orderData
+### Update the orderData object

-Next, we want to pass the value of the helmet rental fee checkbox as part of the **orderData**.
+Next, we want to pass the value of the helmet rental fee checkbox as part of the **orderData** object.
 This is needed so that we can show the selected helmet rental fee as a new row in the order breakdown.
-To achieve this, we need to edit the _handleOnChange_ function, which takes the values from the form and calls the _onFetchTransactionLineItems_ function for constructing the transaction line items.
+To achieve this, we need to edit the _calculateLineItems_ function in the _BookingDatesForm.js_ file, which takes the values from the form and calls the _onFetchTransactionLineItems_ function for constructing the transaction line items.
 These line items are then shown inside the _bookingInfoMaybe_ component under the form fields.

 <info>